 - Voluntary Group Building Management (i.e., a voluntary group that is responsible for the management and upkeep of a building like Community Halls or Sports Clubs)

-To receive your free energy audit you must also have not received De Minimus state aid between 2019 and 2021 and you must meet the EU Definition for an SME (except in the case of voluntary organisations).
+To receive your energy audit you must also have not received De Minimus state aid between 2019 and 2021 and you must meet the EU Definition for an SME (except in the case of voluntary organisations).